kiarka7/DODO/README.md

 In the folder where you run the container and where the input data resides, an 'output' folder will be generated.
 In it, you'll find a .zip file containing files for both the receptor and ligand in .pdbqt format, as well as the docking result as output.pdbqt.

 ### Analysis
-Using the Vina forcefield, you should obtain an output.pdbqt with the best ligand docking score -13 kcal/mol.
+Using the Vina forcefield, you should obtain an output.pdbqt with the best ligand docking score in term of negative binding affinity (kcal/mol).
 The first ligand structure in the output.pdbqt file should correspond to the best score.
 The output.pdbqt file can be visualized using Pymol tool (for both - output.pdbqt and receptor.pdbqt together), or you can also open it using AutoDockTools.